West Virginia Wrongful Termination Laws

 Enter Your Zip Code to Connect with a Lawyer Serving Your Area

 Have you recently lost your job?
-If so, you might be wondering whether you have grounds for a wrongful termination lawsuit against your former employer.
+If so, you might be wondering whether you have grounds for a wrongful termination lawsuit.
 In West Virginia, as in other states, employees work at will.
 This means an employee can generally be fired at any time and for any reason, or for no reason at all.

 But there are some exceptions to the at-will rule.
-If your West Virginia employer fires you for discriminatory reasons, in violation of an employment contract, or in retaliation for exercising your rights, for example, you may have a legal claim against your employer for wrongful termination.
+For example, if your West Virginia employer fires you for discriminatory reasons, in violation of an employment contract, or in retaliation for exercising your rights, you may have a legal claim against your employer for wrongful termination.

 Every state’s laws on wrongful termination are different.
-This article covers some of the legal grounds you might have for suing your employer in West Virginia for wrongful termination.
+This article covers some of the common legal grounds you might have for suing your West Virginia employer for wrongful termination.
 But it’s not a comprehensive list of West Virginia employment rights, which can change as courts issue new rulings and legislators pass or modify laws.
-To find out whether you have a legal claim for wrongful termination, speak to an experienced West Virginia employment lawyer.
+To find out the full extent of your legal claims, speak to an experienced West Virginia employment lawyer.
+To learn more about West Virginia employment law, contact the office of the West Virginia Division of Labor.

-West Virginia law prohibits employment discrimination based on race, color, national origin, sex, religion, disability, age (40 and older), HIV or AIDS status, or off-duty tobacco use.
+West Virginia law prohibits employment discrimination based on race, color, national origin, ancestry, sex, religion, blindness, disability, age (40 and older), or HIV or AIDS status.
 West Virginia employers must comply with these laws if they have 12 or more employees.

 Breach of Contract